Kalyani, West Bengal: Transport

 Kalyani is connected directly with Kolkata through Kalyani Expressway, which is currently being expanded to four-lanes.
-An extension of Kalyani Expressway connects the National Highway 2 near Bansberia through Iswar Gupta Setu.
+An extension of Kalyani Expressway connects the National Highway 2 near Bansberia through Iswar Gupta Setu.Kalyani is connected directly to Magra and Tribeni Railway Stations via Public Transport and also from Bandel Junction Railway Station by Private Auto and Personal Vehicles.
 Kalyani is also accessible through National Highway 12, which is around 10 km away.
 Rickshaws, E- rickshaw and Auto-rickshaws are used for local conveyance.
 Intra-city buses to important cities and towns in West Bengal, including Kolkata and Siliguri are operated by both Government and private operators.
 Netaji Subhas Chandra Bose International Airport, located around 45 km south, operates domestic and international flights.

 Education

 Kalyani's schools are run by the state government or private institution.
 Bengali and English are the primary languages of instruction.
 Schools in Kalyani follow the "10+2+3" plan.
 After completing their secondary education, students typically enroll in schools that have a higher secondary facility and are affiliated with the West Bengal Council of Higher Secondary Education, the ICSE, or the CBSE.
 They usually choose a focus on liberal arts, business, or science.
 Vocational programs are also available.
-Among the schools in Kalyani whose mode of instruction is English include Julien Day School, Jawahar Navodaya Vidyalaya, Springdale High School, Garden High School, IISER Kolkata Campus (in Mohanpur); while Kalyani University Experimental High School and Pannalal Institution instructs in Bengali.
+Among the schools in Kalyani whose mode of instruction is English include Julien Day School, Jawahar Navodaya Vidyalaya, Springdale High School, Garden High School, IISER Kolkata Campus (in Mohanpur); while Kalyani University Experimental High School and Pannalal Institution and a lot of other schools instructs in Bengali.

-Kalyani has two universities — University of Kalyani and Bidhan Chandra Krishi Viswavidyalaya (near Mohanpur), two central institutes of higher importance – Indian Institute of Information Technology, Kalyani, AIIMS Kalyani, three engineering colleges – Ideal Institute of Engineering, JIS College of Engineering and Kalyani Government Engineering College.
-There are 11 colleges out of which there are 2 universities and 3 research centers], one medical college – College of Medicine & JNM Hospital and other institutes of higher education and research, including National Institute of Biomedical Genomics, Eastern Regional Station of National Dairy Research Institute.
+Kalyani has two universities — University of Kalyani and Bidhan Chandra Krishi Viswavidyalaya (BCKV; near Mohanpur), four central institutes of higher importance – Indian Institute of Information Technology, Kalyani, AIIMS Kalyani, BRIC-NIBMG, three engineering colleges – Ideal Institute of Engineering, JIS College of Engineering and Kalyani Government Engineering College.
+There are 11 colleges out of which there are 2 universities and 3 research centers, one medical college – College of Medicine & JNM Hospital and other institutes of higher education and research, including National Institute of Biomedical Genomics, Eastern Regional Station of National Dairy Research Institute.
 Kalyani Mahavidyalaya – a general degree college under University of Kalyani and Snahanshu Kanta Acharya Institute of Law are among the other institutes of higher education.

 The main campus of the Indian Institute of Science Education and Research, Kolkata (IISER-K) is located close to Kalyani, in Mohanpur.
 The main campus of BCKV, University college of West Bengal University of Technology is also located at Mohanpur near Kalyani.
 Clinical training of the students of West Bengal University of Animal and Fishery Sciences are imparted at Mohanpur campus.